matestack/matestack-ui-core/docs/concepts/component.md

 ## Custom Components

 By definition, `custom components` only live within your application.
 In Rails applications, they are put into the `app/matestack/components/` directory.
 To use them on your `apps` and `pages`, you need to add a *prefixed 'custom_'*.
-This clearly differentiates them from the vanilla `core components`.
+This way, one can clearly differentiate between `custom components` and `core components`.

 ### Static Components